AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/PropertyChanged.md

 CAEXWrapper.PropertyChanged Event
 =================================
-AutomationML 2.1 APIThe Change event raised when any property is modified.
+The Change event raised when any property is modified.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)